Academics, advising and support services

 Parents are encouraged to check in with their student several times during the semester:

-1st check-in (Aug.
-17-24): Have they read their course syllabi, logged into Blackboard & Canvas, and do they understand and are they prepared to complete the course requirements?
+1st check-in (during the first two weeks of a semester): Have they read their course syllabi, logged into Canvas, and do they understand and are they prepared to complete the course requirements in the modality offered?

-2nd check-in (Sept.
-15-30): Have they received any Progress Reports, and if so, have they made an appointment with their advisor, tutor or coach in Navigate?
+2nd check-in (about 6 weeks into the semester): Have they received any Progress Reports, and if so, have they made an appointment with their advisor, tutor or coach in Navigate?

-3rd check-in (Oct.
-15-30): What midterm grades have they received, and what steps should they take now to improve any grades prior to final exams starting Nov.
-30?
+3rd check-in (about 8-10 weeks into the semester): What midterm grades have they received, and what steps should they take now to improve any grades prior to final exams?

 Parents who wish to have direct access to view their student's educational records in eServices may ask their student to give them proxy access by following the instructions on the Records and Registration website (https://rar.vcu.edu/records/banner_proxy/).